Axelrod-Python/Axelrod/docs/reference/overview_of_strategies.rst

 adjusted.

-Since the original code is not available and was apparently complicated, we have implemented this strategy based published descriptions.
+Since the original code is not available and was apparently complicated, we have implemented this strategy based on published descriptions.
 The strategy cooperates with a random probability between 0.3 and 0.7.

 *This strategy came 14th in Axelrod's original tournament.*